Last Updated on by Rylei

 I struggled into my parka and thick rubber boots and half waddled down to board the zodiac.

-The First Sightings of Antarctic Penguins
+The First Sightings of the Penguins in Antarctica

 In a way, my first time stepping foot in Antarctica was perfect.
 It was freezing cold and raining miserably.
 The wind was howling as we struggled off of the zodiacs to put our feet on ice and snow.